tasmianahreen/weather-app/README.md

 # ⛅️ weather-app

-## A simple and stylish weather application built with Flutter.
+## A simple and stylish weather application built with SwiftUI & Flutter.
 This app fetches real-time weather data for any city 🌍 using a weather API and displays key details like:
 * 🌡️ Temperature
 * ☁️ Weather conditions
 * 💧 Humidity